ChrisHammond/2025-26-12UA1-Scouting/README.md

 Everything is displayed in America/Chicago.
 ICS events with explicit time zones are converted; if an event is incorrectly defined in the feed, it will display shifted.
 Verify the ICS entry’s time zone.

 **MHR numbers look stale.**
 Re-run `npm run update:teams` (for teams) and/or `npm run update:tournaments:inline` (for inline opponents).
-Remember MHR ratings/ranks typically update weekly and often after ~10 games.
+Remember MHR ratings/ranks update Wednesdays, and most rankings require 5 games played.

 ---